pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

-In my last post I've described [how to use Z3 to find simple local peephole optimization patterns](finding-simple-rewrite-rules-jit-z3.html) to for the integer operations in PyPy's JIT.
+In my last post I've described [how to use Z3 to find simple local peephole optimization patterns](finding-simple-rewrite-rules-jit-z3.html) for the integer operations in PyPy's JIT.
 An example is `int_and(x, 0) -> 0`.
-In this post I want to scale up the problem of identifying possible optimizations to much bigger sequences, also using Z3.
-For that, I am starting with the JIT traces of **real benchmarks**, after they have been optimized by the optimizer of PyPy's JTI.
+In this post I want to scale up the problem of identifying possible optimizations to much bigger instruction sequences, also using Z3.
+For that, I am starting with the JIT traces of **real benchmarks**, after they have been optimized by the optimizer of PyPy's JIT.
 Then we can ask Z3 to find inefficient integer operations in those traces.

-Starting from the optimized traces of real programs has a bunch of big advantages over the "classical" superoptimization approach of generating and then trying all possible sequences of instructions.
+Starting from the optimized traces of real programs has some big advantages over the "classical" superoptimization approach of generating and then trying all possible sequences of instructions.
 It avoids the combinatorical explosion that happens with the latter approach.
-Starting from the traces of benchmarks or (even better) actual programs also makes sure that the missing optimizations that we actually care about the missing optimizations that are found in this way.
+Also, starting from the traces of benchmarks or (even better) actual programs makes sure that we actually care about the missing optimizations that are found in this way.
 And because the traces are analyzed after they have been optimized by PyPy's optimizer, we only get reports for *missing* optimizations, that the JIT isn't able to do (yet).